noahrav/offerings/rules.md

 > If your menu theme is obtained from interacting with an object, make sure you are sure of and have completed the designated location for it.
 > If your menu theme is obtained after an event, make sure the creation of that event is completed.

-2. Once you are 100% sure your menu theme is done and ready to be implemented, **contact a <@&1131723955233902712> to reserve a Menu Theme ID**.
+2. Once you are 100% sure your menu theme is done and ready to be implemented, **contact a @Spirit Guide (Manager) to reserve a Menu Theme ID**.
 3. Once you have been given your Menu Theme ID, edit **CE 29 - Reset Menu Theme**:

 - Scroll down to the bottom of the CE and create a new conditional branch.
 The easiest way to do so is to copy a previous entry.